 UK passport holders do not need a visa for stays of less than 3 months for tourist purposes.
 If you are a citizen of any other country you should check requirements with the Malaysian Ministry of Foreign Affairs and your own foreign office.
 You need to make sure that your passport will not run out sooner than 6 months after your trip date, Do check this early as it can take a long time to process a new one.

-You will be unlucky to get ill by the food in Borneo.
 Compared to other areas in the region, standards of cleanliness are high.
 Minor upsets can be expected due to a change of diet.
 Bottled water is always safe as is boiled water provided in hotel rooms and villages.
 Ice cubes are also ok as they are factory made.
 Avoid 'shaved' street ice.

 Under the Gloss